Application-relevant changes 2025:

 These measures are intended to achieve a better separation of system functions and user applications, so that applications cannot cause any damage to the system:

 Up to firmware 2024.6, the entire ARP framework ran within a few processes.
 In addition, all processes ran with the same rights in the system.
 For example, an application also received all rights from the user that are actually only required for system functionalities.
-This needed to be reworked.
+This needed to be reworked and firmware 2025.0 is prepared for such additional restrictions.

-In special cases, authorizations that have been possible for applications before may no longer be available in the system with firmware 2025.0 (and also in the preceding Preview 2024.7).
+In special cases, authorizations that have been possible for applications before may no longer be available in the system with firmware 2025.0 or newer.

 Verification of signed application update containers

-Application updates should be protected against modification so that only correctly signed application update containers are accepted.
-In order to use this feature, the user must sign such containers and configure a trust list with CA certificates on the PLC.
+PLCnext Engineer Application updates should be protected against modification so that only correctly signed PLCnext Engineer application update containers are accepted.
+In order to use this feature, users must sign such containers and upload certificates into the Code signing Trust List on the controller via the SecurityCertificate management WBM 2 page.
+Then, in the SecurityProject integrity WBM 2 page, the check needs to be enabled and configured.

 App part types Linux Daemon and Shared Library